 A test application should be performed on an inconspicuous wall area prior to cleaning the masonry.
 Test each type of surface to be cleaned to ensure proper dilution rate, procedure and desired results.
 Adjust dilution rate to the lowest concentration of cleaning solution that effectively cleans the masonry surface.
 After cleaning, the test area should be allowed to dry for 7 to 14 days before final inspection.
 The brick as well as the mortar should be inspected for possible undesirable effects.
-Do not proceed if discoloration or efflorescence appears.
+Do not proceed if discoloration or efforescence appears.
 Contact your brick supplier or Glen-Gery to request additional assistance.
-Approval of owner or owner's representative should be obtained before proceeding with full scale cleaning.
+Approval of the cleaned test area and proposed procedure and dilution rate should be obtained from the owner or owner's representative before proceeding with full-scale cleaning.